vmorarian/rapture-core/README.md

 - `modes.discardExceptions` - returns an `Option` of the result, where the exceptional case collapses to `None`.
 - `modes.returnTry` - wraps the result in a `scala.util.Try`.
-- `modes.returnFutures` - wraps the result in a `scala.concurrent.Future`; requires an
+- `modes.returnFuture` - wraps the result in a `scala.concurrent.Future`; requires an
   implicit ExecutionContext.
 - `modes.timeExecution` - times the duration of carrying out the execution, returning a tuple of the return value and the time taken; requires an implicit `rapture.core.TimeSystem`.